The Hidden History of African American Texans

 Image Courtesy of The Smithsonian

 Sweet Taste of Liberty

 Jessie McGuire Dent

-For our next episode, learn about an African American Trailblazer, who, in June 1943, won a lawsuit against the Galveston School Board of Trustees to end the practice of unequal pay for teachers based on their race.
+Learn about an African American Trailblazer, who, in June 1943, won a lawsuit against the Galveston School Board of Trustees to end the practice of unequal pay for teachers based on their race.
 Jessie McGuire Dent also co-founded one of the first sororities for African-American women – Delta Sigma Theta.

-Episode 1: John Rufus Gibson
+John Rufus Gibson

 Historian Sam Collins, III shares the life of John Rufus Gibson, a name everyone should know.
 Gibson dedicated his life to the education of youth on Galveston island.
 His career spanned over 50 years and the impact of his influence is still being felt today.
 The inspiring story of this man and his family have been hidden for years.
 It is time to reveal it and celebrate it!